-On 30 June 2021 a High-Level Consultative Meeting was held on the establishment of the CTRH.
-This was presided by Vice President Dr. Riek Machar and attended by Minister of Defence Angelina Teny, Minister of Federal Affairs Lasuba Wango, and Minister of Gender and Social Welfare Aya Benjamin Warille.
-Vice President Machar's commitment to "provid[ing] the aggrieved a chance to speak" and view that "peace without justice will not hold" are encouraging.
+A Technical Committee was officially launched on 30 June 2021, responsible for leading public and stakeholder consultations to ensure that the experiences of all key segments of South Sudan's population, including women, men, and children, are sufficiently documented and incorporated in the legislation creating the CTRH.
+This launch was presided by Vice President Dr. Riek Machar and attended by Minister of Defence Angelina Teny, Minister of Federal Affairs Lasuba Wango, and Minister of Gender and Social Welfare Aya Benjamin.
+Vice President Machar's commitment at the launch to "provid[ing] the aggrieved a chance to speak" and view that "peace without justice will not hold" are encouraging.